 If you have more time and interest in exploring more about the processes of natural dye batik and the culture behind batik itself, opt for the 7-day Soul of Batik workshop with fine batik artists Agus Ismoyo and Nia Fliam (selected dates available).

 +62 361 972 112

 The classes on offer are run and taught by a family of multi-talented artists.
 Anything music related, such as the gamelan class, is taught by 12-year-old Surya, who has the passion and skill of a fully-fledged musician.
 Make sure to greet him when he performs a welcome song for you at the start of a class!
-Ibu Cokin is a retired dancer who has travelled the globe in her early days, bringing the Balinese arts to an international spectacle.
-Pak Putra, her husband, is a man of many talents but all in all is a professional dalang (puppeteer).
+Ibu Cokin is a retired dancer who travelled the globe in her early days, bringing the Balinese arts to an international spectacle.
+Pak Putra, her husband, is a man of many talents but all in all, is a professional dalang (puppeteer).
 His shadow puppet class is informative and insightful.

 Not only will you learn how to craft a wayang kulit but you will also learn about the intricate world of puppet theatre art in Indonesia.
-The class is intimate, usually hosting 1 to 2 people but welcomes groups up to 8 guests.
-Wayang-making takes half, if not more, of your day (up to 8 hours), as it involves very careful sketching, carving, chiseling, and colouring.
+The class is intimate, usually hosting 1 to 2 people but welcomes groups of up to 8 guests.
+Wayang-making takes half, if not more, of your day (up to 8 hours), as it involves very careful sketching, carving, chiselling, and colouring.
 You’ll choose a character in a folklore to make but you also have the liberty to sketch your own drawing – people have opted for animals and nature.

 (Oka Kartini BnB on Google Maps)